 Images mainly affect two key factors:

 According to a MIT’s research, the human brain can identify images seen for as little as 13 milliseconds (source: Detecting meaning in RSVP at 13 ms per picture published in 2013 by Attention Perception & Psychophysics).

 It means that inserting images in your Shopify store is fundamental for user experience.
-Besides, they also increase time spent on page which is a rankings factor.
+Besides, they also increase time spent on pages which is a rankings factor.

-Provide multiple high quality pictures in your product pages.
-Enable users to explore and view your products in multiple perspectives and contexts.
+Provide multiple high-quality pictures in your product pages.
+Enable users to explore and view your products from multiple perspectives and contexts.

 If images are not resized and uploaded with a web-friendly format, they will sink your page load speed.

-I always recommend to optimize images with Photoshop, because it is more professional and gives you a lot of personalization options.
+I always recommend optimizing images with Photoshop, because it is more professional and gives you a lot of personalization options.